support@meisterdrucke.com · 0043 4257 29415

 Caricatures, Comics

 Illustration for An Elegy on the Death of a Mad Dog by Randolph Caldecott.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Private Collection / Bridgeman Images